 SL R129

-The SL R129 (1989–2001) became a 90s icon with timeless design and advanced safety.
-From the smooth SL500 V8 to the mighty SL73 AMG V12, it offered everything from refined cruising to Brabus-tuned supercar power.
+The SL R129 (1989–2001) became an icon with timeless design and advanced safety.
+From the smooth 500 V8 to the mighty SL73 AMG V12, it offered everything from refined cruising to Brabus-tuned supercar power.

 S-Class W223

-The S-Class W223, introduced in 2020, raised the bar for flagship sedans.
-Known for its AMG 63 with 802 hp in Brabus trim and refined inline-6 and V8 engines, it blends cutting-edge tech with timeless
+The S-Class W223, introduced in 2020, raised the bar for flagship sedans and limousines.
+Known for its AMG 63 with 802 hp in Brabus trim and refined inline-6 and V8 engines, and V12 for the Maybach model.

 S-Class W222